-Third Semester of Legal Writing -- Each student is required to take at least one legal writing course in addition to the core Legal Research, Writing and Advocacy Course.
+Third Semester of Legal Writing - Each student is required to take at least one legal writing course in addition to two semesters of first-year legal writing (L504).
 Students may choose from a group of courses designated by the faculty.
-Normally, the third semester course in Legal Writing will be taken during the Fall or Spring of the second year for fulltime students or the Spring of the second year or the Fall or Spring of the third year for part-time students.